oktadev/Okta_NuxtJs/README.md

 Client ID: {clientId}
 ```

 **NOTE:** You can also use the Okta Admin Console to create your app.
-See [Create an Angular App](https://developer.okta.com/docs/guides/sign-into-spa/angular/create-okta-application/) for more information.
+See [Create a Vue app](https://developer.okta.com/docs/guides/sign-into-spa/vue/main/#create-an-okta-app-integration) for more information.

 ### Configure your Okta Settings